NethServer/docs/administrator-manual/en/base_system.rst

 All users can login to Server Manager using their own credentials and access the :index:`user profile`.

-After login, a user can :index:`change the password` and information about the account, like:
+After login, a user can :index:`change the password`.

-* Name and surname
-* External mail address

-The user can also overwrite fields set by the administrator:

-* Company
-* Office
-* Address
-* City

 Shutdown
 ========